Maria Tallchief: Early life

-Elizabeth Marie Tall Chief (her birth name) was born in Fairfax, Oklahoma on January 24, 1925, to Alexander Joseph Tall Chief (1890–1959), a member of the Osage Nation, and his wife, Ruth (née Porter), of Scottish-Irish descent.
+Elizabeth Marie Tall Chief was born in Fairfax, Oklahoma, on January 24, 1925, as the third child of Alexander Joseph Tall Chief (1890–1959), a member of the Osage Nation, and his second wife, Ruth (née Porter), of Scottish-Irish descent.
+Porter had met Alexander Tall Chief, then a widower, while visiting her sister, who was his mother's housekeeper at the time.
 Elizabeth Marie was known as "Betty Marie" to friends and family.
-Porter had met Alexander Tall Chief, a widower, while visiting her sister, who was his mother's housekeeper at the time.

-Elizabeth Tall Chief's paternal great-grandfather, Peter Bigheart, had helped negotiate for the Osages concerning oil revenues that enriched the Osage Nation.
-Her father grew up rich as a result, never working "a day in his life."
+Elizabeth Tall Chief's paternal great-grandfather, Peter Bigheart, had helped negotiate for the Osage concerning rights to mineral and other resources of their reservation land.
+When oil was discovered, oil revenues enriched members of the Osage Nation.
+Her father grew up with wealth, never working "a day in his life."

 In her autobiography, Tallchief explained, "As a young girl growing up on the Osage reservation in Fairfax, Oklahoma, I felt my father owned the town.
 He had property everywhere.
 The local movie theater on Main Street and the pool hall opposite belonged to him.
 Our 10-room, a terracotta-brick house stood high on a hill overlooking the reservation."
 The family spent summers in Colorado Springs to escape the Oklahoma heat.
 Life was far from perfect, though, as her father was a binge drinker and her parents often fought about money.

-Tallchief's father had previously been married to a German immigrant and had three children from that marriage: Alexander; Frances (1913–1999); and Thomas (1919–1981).
+Tallchief's father had first been married to a German immigrant and had three children from that marriage before her death: Alex III; Frances (1913–1999); and Thomas (1919–1981).
 Thomas played football for the University of Oklahoma, and was drafted by the Pittsburgh Steelers.

-Tallchief also had a brother, Gerald (1922–1999), who was injured in childhood when kicked in the head by a horse and never regained normal cognitive function, and a sister Marjorie, an accomplished ballerina in her own right, who was Ruth's second child and Tallchief's "best friend."
+Alexander and Ruth Tall Chief's first child was a boy, Gerald (1922–1999).
+He was severely injured in childhood when kicked in the head by a horse and never regained normal cognitive function.
+Their second, Marjorie, became an accomplished ballerina in her own right.
+She also was Tallchief's "best friend."

 As a child, Ruth Porter had dreamed about becoming a performer, but her family could not afford dance or music lessons.
-She was determined that her daughters would not suffer the same fate.
-Betty Marie was enrolled in summer ballet classes in Colorado Springs at age 3.
-She and other family members performed at rodeos and other local events.
-Tall Chief studied piano and contemplated becoming a concert pianist.
+She was determined that her daughters would have opportunities for both.
+Marjorie and Betty Marie were enrolled in summer ballet classes in Colorado Springs, the latter starting at age 3.
+She and other family members also performed at rodeos and other local events.
+Betty Marie studied piano and contemplated becoming a concert pianist.